ahmedadel56/ahmedadel56.github.io/README.md

 prepare portfolio website
 # Additional description about the project and its features.

-This project Is for setting Portfolio website to include all info about me and my previos projects
+This project Is for setting up a Portfolio website to include all info about me and my previous projects.

 # Built With
 * HTML